ZvezdicaJ/numerical_stuff_and_opengl/README.md

 ### Running benchmarks
 There is an unfinished script in benchmarks directory called run_benchmarks.sh.
-For now all it does, is that it sets cpu frequency to 2000MHz, or at least it is supposed to.
+For now, all it does, is that it sets the cpu frequency to 2000MHz, or at least it is supposed to.
 Before running the script one has to build sort_benchmarks.
 Benchmarks require you to install [google benchmark](https://github.com/google/benchmark) library.

 ### Running tests
 To run the tests make runTests.
 Tests require you to install [googletest](https://github.com/google/googletest) library.